dave-hudson/c8/doc/c8_natural_operator_dieq.md

 auto operator /=(natural_digit v) -> natural &
 ```

-Perform operations that assign values to this number (left hand side of the operator).
-The previous value of this number is lost and any memory resources that were used by it are released.

-Divide this number by `v`.
+Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator).
 Any remainder is lost.

 ### Return Value ###

-A reference to this number (left hand side of the operator).
+A reference to this object (left hand side of the operator).

 ### Exceptions ###